razzmatazz/nn-brm/readme.md

 # About

-This is a toy implementation of a (boltzman restricted machine)[https://en.wikipedia.org/wiki/Restricted_Boltzmann_machine].
+This is a toy implementation of a [boltzman restricted machine](https://en.wikipedia.org/wiki/Restricted_Boltzmann_machine).

 Just run ./main.py.